-Eating the paleo way involves eating only natural whole foods, e.g. meat, fish, eggs, vegetables, fruit, nuts and seeds.
+Eating the paleo way involves consuming only natural whole foods, e.g. meat, fish, eggs, vegetables, fruit, nuts and seeds.
 All processed, refined and packaged foods are avoided, as are grains, legumes, sugar and dairy products.
 Potatoes and sweet potatoes can be eaten in small amounts.
 And that’s about it.

-Do bear in mind however that oats are often contaminated with wheat as they are usually produced on the same machinery.
+Do bear in mind, however, that oats are often contaminated with wheat, as they are usually produced on the same machinery.
 So if you are gluten intolerant look out for oats that are certified gluten free.

-Certain types of dairy can be beneficial though, even if you are lactose intolerant, as products such as butter, hard mature cheese and whey protein isolate contain very low (almost zero) levels of lactose.
+Certain types of dairy can be beneficial though, even if you are lactose intolerant, as products such as butter, hard mature cheese, and whey protein isolate contain very low (almost zero) levels of lactose.

 Christa Orecchio talks about the pros and cons of the paleo diet